maggie202506/cudy-docs-aibot/docs/user_guide/wr3600/status.md

 shows the Router’s Internet connection status and current work mode, as well as the Interface type.
 Click *Quick Setup* to redirect to the [Quick Setup](quick_setup.md) page for a change.

 ## Device
 shows the number of devices connected to this Router, via Ethernet cable or 2.4G WiFi or 5G WiFi.
-Click *More Details* to know more information about these devices, or make some configurations.
+Click *More Details* to know more information about these devices, or configure the settings.

 - **Internet:** Click to enable/disable the Internet for the devices.
 - **VPN:** Click to enable/disable VPN for the devices.